 Don’t take medicines containing aspirin or ibuprofen.

-Avoid bumping your nose and touching the splint or packing.
+Don't bump your nose or touch the splint or packing.

 Sneeze or cough with your mouth open to reduce pressure inside your nose.